Eugene-L-H/Tic-Tac-Toe/README.md

     Perhaps in a future update I will create some inconsistency in the CPU behaviour that allows for mistakes.

-# Some Learning Outcomes:
+Some Learning Outcomes:
--I was pressed to learn more about scaling from mobile to desktop with is this project; a topic I find quite challenging as I find myself needing to learn more and more about CSS.
+- I was pressed to learn more about scaling from mobile to desktop with is this project; a topic I find quite challenging as I find myself needing to learn more and more about CSS.
 Styling doesn't seem to come as naturally to me as programming logic and JavaScript.

--I had an enjoyable time programming an AI that had to analyze conditions and make decisions based on those conditions.
+- I had an enjoyable time programming an AI that had to analyze conditions and make decisions based on those conditions.